macph/easement-curve/docs/guide.md

 We use the alignment of the static curve to find the end point of the static curve - just keep double clicking until the coordinates show `0.000` for the `y`-axis rotation.
 We cut the curve at that point, as before.

 ![Coordinate found](images/guide_08.jpg)

+> :information_source: If the radius of curvature is small you can find the correct place to cut the track by looking at the `y`-axis rotation value - but as 3,200 m is quite large the `x` and `z` position values are more accurate.

 Finally, we extend another easement curve, straightening it out to join the second straight track.
 Assuming the coordinates are correct, it should weld without any problems!